tmokmss/blog/src/data/blog/20251007-cdk-context-provider/index.md

   static getContext(scope: Construct): ApiServiceContext {
     const context = scope.node.tryGetContext(this.contextKey);
     if (!context) {
-      throw new Error("ApiServiceContextProvider is missing.");
+      // Throw a clear error to guide its usage. throw new Error("You must use ApiServiceContextProvider.");
     }
     return context;
   }